A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

-In all cases above, the bounds hold uniformly in $\xi$ and $\eta$. \end{lemma}
+In all cases above, the bounds hold uniformly in $\xi$ and $\eta$.
+At $y=0$, the above mentioned bounds on $\varphi^{(d)}(0)$ apply to the right derivatives (the left second and higher order derivatives are zero). \end{lemma}

-Our proof that $u$ approximates $v$ must address the following technical issue: even if $b =1/ \epsilon$, so that $u$ is $C^1$, the second derivative of $u$ with respect to $\xi^r$ is discontinuous at $\xi^r=0$ (due to the discontinuity of the source term $q$).
-Therefore, when we use a third order Taylor polynomial to estimate how $u$ changes when $\xi$ evolves, the conditions of the Taylor theorem are not satisfied on any interval containing $\xi^r=0$.
-However, according to the rules of the Bernoulli bandit problem, the domain of $v$ is restricted to integer values of $\xi^r$.
-Therefore, we only need to bound the evolution of $u$ over integer $\xi^r$'s.
-Thus, we can expand $u$ around $\xi^r=0$ into a Taylor polynomial using the appropriate left or right derivatives.
+Our proof that $u$ approximates $v$ must address the following technical issue: even if $b =\sigma/ \epsilon$, so that $u$ is $C^1$, the second derivative of $u$ with respect to $\xi^r$ is discontinuous at $\xi^r+\eps t=0$ (due to the discontinuity of the source term $q$).
+Therefore, when we use a third order Taylor polynomial to estimate how $u$ changes when $\xi^r$ evolves, the conditions of the Taylor theorem are not satisfied on any interval containing the discontinuity.
+However, according to the rules of the Bernoulli bandit problem, the domain of $v$ is restricted to integer values of $\xi^r+\eps t$.
+Therefore, we only need to bound the evolution of $u$ over integer $\xi^r+\eps t$'s.
+Near a point where $\xi^r+\eps t=0$ we will estimate the evolution of $u$ by taking advantage of the explicit form of $\varphi$.